richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 The template can also have a schedule associated with it if you want to run it periodically, or you can run it manually by clicking the rocket ship icon next to it in the list.

+# Vendor_Files

+Some of our roles expect to be able to access the `/Vendor_Files` directory for some private information (alternatively it can be sourced from the `secrets` repo for those who have access.
+For the purposes of AWX, the `/Vendor_Files` directory should be located within the `awx_task` container - use `docker cp` if you need to update something within the container

 # Backups

 Three options: